What to do on La Graciosa: beaches, hikes, and ferry travel

 - More complete southern loop: Caleta de Sebo → Montaña Amarilla → Punta del Pobre → El Salado:

 This hike is a bit longer than the first one I suggested in the south.
 Basically, if you want to extend your discovery of the south, just after Montaña Amarilla you can continue to Punta del Pobre.
-That’ll make it a more complete hike with varied discoveries and landscapes—fine sand, cliffs, transparent water, volcanoes and mountains.
+This turns it into a more complete hike with a wider variety of scenery, including fine sand, cliffs, clear water, volcanoes, and mountains.

 Pedro Barba

-Even though I’ve already mentioned it a bit, Pedro Barba is the island’s other village.
-It’s very charming—you feel good there!
+Although I have already mentioned it briefly, Pedro Barba is La Graciosa’s second village.
+It is charming, peaceful, and easy to fall for.
 This village was the first stop on my 4×4 tour and the name alone intrigued me.
 Honestly, I wasn’t disappointed: the setting is natural, preserved, with small, nicely designed houses.

 On the way, for about 1h30 to 2h, you’ll follow the coast with different viewpoints over the ocean and even the cliffs of Lanzarote.
 Otherwise, you can also go through the interior of the island to feel like you’re in a desert in the middle of sandy tracks.
-Whichever path you choose, I can guarantee you’ll love the scenery.
+Whichever path you choose, the scenery is beautiful whichever route you choose.
 And nothing stops you from taking one path there and the other on the way back.

-Back to Pedro Barba—when I arrived, I felt like I was in a place out of time.
+When I arrived in Pedro Barba, it felt like stepping into a place untouched by time.
 It’s rare to find an inhabited village so well preserved without a 5-star hotel.
 For a bit of history, our local guide told us that in the 80s there was a project to build a resort nearby, but residents opposed it.
 That’s what kept the place intact and authentic.
 What also struck me is that on one side you have the more or less rough ocean, and on the other, the tranquility of the village.

 Once again, even if I’m repeating myself a little, bring something to drink and eat, because you won’t find anything there.
 In any case, if you’re wondering whether Pedro Barba is worth it—the answer is yes!
 It’s a superb stop on your discovery of La Graciosa!